-Historic Lincoln Park — the city’s largest and, arguably, its most stately park — is located west of 22nd Avenue at 70th Street.
+Historic Lincoln Park — the city’s largest and, arguably, its most stately park — is located East of 22nd Avenue at 70th Street.
 Parking is allowed on the north side of Martin Luther King Drive.
 Set within 44 acres and showcasing the Warren J. Taylor sunken flower garden and stunning lagoon, it has been a destination for weddings, family picnics and a range of athletic activities such as basketball, baseball, tennis and throughout the winter, sledding and ice skating.
 As of 2015, an 18-hole disc golf course opened in Lincoln Park — the first such course in a city park.

 Come see—and enjoy for yourself this Kenosha landmark.